FileUpload Web Server Control Overview

 There is no inherent limitation on where you can save uploaded files.
 However, to save the file, the ASP.NET process must have permission to create files in the location that you specify.
 In addition, your application might be configured to require an absolute path (not a relative path) for saving the file, which is a security measure.
 If the requireRootedSaveAsPath attribute of the httpRuntime configuration element is set to true (which is the default), you must provide an absolute path when saving the uploaded file.

 You can create an absolute path based on the root of your application by using the MapPath method of the HttpServerUtility class and passing to the method the tilde (~) operator, which represents the application root folder.
-For more information, see ASP.NET Web Project Paths.
+For more information, see ASP.NET Web Site Paths.

 The maximum size file that can be uploaded depends on the value of the MaxRequestLength configuration setting.
 If users attempt to upload a file that is larger than the maximum allowed, the upload fails.